 Based on this development, Mr Sabiu asked for an adjournment.

-The trial judge, Maikaita Bako, adjourned the case to November 27 for continuation of trial.
+The trial judge, Maikaita Bako, adjourned the case to November 27 for the continuation of trial.

 The ICPC had strongly objected to the move by the state government to take over the prosecution.